AVerteC/c-asgn0/README_asgn2.md

 ### Extra Design Considerations
-I used large buffer sizes of 2KB to read in large chunks of input and file data quickly, instead of calling read() on every byte.
+I use a large buffer size of 2KB to read in large chunks of input and file data quickly, instead of calling read() on every byte.
 Since main() handles closing the socket, none of my functions need to close the socket.
 In order to avoid dynamically allocating memory for buffers in my functions, all of my functions take in buffers by reference.
 To prevent the program from running out of file descriptors, my functions close the resource file descriptors when they are done using them before sending a response back to the client.